Online understanding your baby information session

-Partners, support people of babies less than 4 months of age are welcome to attend an online Early Days Group information and advice session.
+Partners, support people of babies from birth to 3 months are welcome to attend an online information and advice session.
 To book into a session visit Eventbrite.
-The group will be via Webex, and you will be sent the link before the session.
+These information sessions will be via Webex, and you will be sent the link before the session.

 We also offer face to face booked consultations for breastfeeding support in the child health clinic, at home or via Telehealth.
 To book an appointment call the Early Pregnancy and Parenting support line on 02 5124 1775.
 For other appointments please call Central Health Intake on 02 5124 9977 from 8am to 5pm, Monday to Friday and 8am to 3:30pm on Wednesdays.